 The central funding position outlined in the spending review reflects a range of assumptions to inform the official forecasts, and are based on current tax policies as forecast by the Scottish Fiscal Commission.
-The funding envelopes set out here are indicative currently of Scottish Ministers, special advisers and the Permanent Secretary are covered by the terms of the Lobbying (Scotland) Act 2016.
-See www.lobbying.scot what we can reasonably expect over the spending review years, including assumptions about additional consequential funding from UK Government beyond the spending review settlement and revenues accruing from Scotwind, but it is our annual budgets which will confirm these.
+The funding envelopes set out here are indicative currently of what we can reasonably expect over the spending review years, including assumptions about additional consequential funding from UK Government beyond the spending review settlement and revenues accruing from Scotwind, but it is our annual budgets which will confirm these.